Joseph Edelheit, 2021 Alumnus of the Year

-Upon recommendation from the Divinity School’s Alumni Council, the Board of Trustees of the Baptist Theological Union has named Audrey Gordon (MA’70) the Divinity School Alumna of the Year for 2020.
+Upon recommendation from the Divinity School’s Alumni Council, the Board of Trustees of the Baptist Theological Union has named Joseph A. Edelheit, DMin 2001, the Divinity School Alumnus of the Year for 2021.

 Professor Emeritus of Religious and Jewish Studies at St. Cloud State University (St. Cloud, Minnesota), Dr. Edelheit’s career spans and links work in congregations, academia, interfaith relations, contemporary philosophy, and service.
 With over 25 years of service to the academy in addition to over 45 years in the rabbinate, he is an educator known for bringing a passion for understanding and dialogue into the college classroom, the congregation, and community writ large.

 Dr. Edelheit’s career reflects a deep commitment to the values of equity and justice, and engages interreligious dialogue at every level, from scripture to service.
 Perhaps best known among his achievements is his work at St. Cloud State University.
 There he initiated and facilitated the transition of a Religious Studies program from a minor in the Philosophy Department to an independent college level program in the College of Liberal Arts, and worked in the surrounding communities on issues of anti-Semitism and interfaith dialogue.
 As a mentor, teacher, and community activist, his work has helped students and nonstudents alike develop critical and sympathetic skills needed to recognize and combat racism and anti-Semitism.

 As a rabbi, Dr. Edelheit has served Reform Jewish congregations in Chicago (Emanual Congregation), Minneapolis (Temple Israel), and Michigan City (Sinai Temple); in his retirement he works with communities without rabbis.